tianshang486/mysql/intl.en-US/User Guide/Connection management/Set the access mode.md

 4. In the left-side navigation pane, click **Connection Options**.
 5. Click **Switch Access Mode**.

+    **Note:** The safe connection mode \(database proxy mode\) is not recommended.
+Therefore, you can only switch from the database proxy mode to the standard mode.

 **Method 2**

+**Note:** This tab page is available only if you have turned on the database proxy mode.

 1. Log on to the [RDS console](https://rds.console.aliyun.com/).
 2. In the upper left corner, select the region.
 3. Locate the target instance and click the instance ID.
 4. In the left-side navigation pane, click **Database Proxy**.
-5. In the Database Proxy tab page, click the slider to turn on or off the database proxy mode.
+5. In the Database Proxy tab page, click the slider to turn off the database proxy mode.

+    **Note:** This tab page is available only if you have turned on the database proxy mode.